Your office manager resume needs to showcase your skills and experience. Here’s how you can make sure a hiring manager sees your best qualifications.

 How To Structure Your Office Manager Resume

 In any good resume, the first step should be to decide what resume format you want to use.
 If you have plenty of experience, the chronological resume format may be perfect.
-Otherwise, the functional or combination resume formats might work better for you.
+Otherwise, the functional resume or combination resume formats might work better for you.
 Regardless of which resume format you choose, the sections on your resume will always be as follows:

 Contact information

-Your header is the introduction a hiring manager needs to see who you are.
+Your resume header is the introduction a hiring manager needs to see who you are.
 It usually includes your full name, phone number, email address, location, and any job networking profile links like LinkedIn.
 The contact information is featured at the very top of the resume design so a hiring manager sees it at a glance and can contact you for an interview.

 Resume summary or objective